nfl-football-ops/Big-Data-Bowl/schema.md

 Player data
 -----------

-The `players.csv` file contains player-level information from players that participated in at least one play during the first six weeks of the 2017 regular season.

 -   **`nflId`**: Player identification number, unique across players (numeric)
 -   `FirstName`: First name of player (text)
 -   `LastName`: Last name of player (text)